-- Cron Jobs: allow you to automate certain commands or scripts on your site.
+- Cron Jobs: Allows you to automate certain commands or scripts on your site.
 For instance, you can schedule a command or script to run at a specific time every week to delete temporary files.

-- Track DNS: this allows you to find out information about any domain; trace the route from the server to your computer, for example.
+- Track DNS: This allows you to find out information about any domain; trace the route from the server to your computer, for example.
 This can be helpful to make sure your DNS is set up properly.

-- Indexes: this manager customizes the way a directory can be seen (or not seen) online.
+- Indexes: This manager customizes the way a directory can be seen (or not seen) online.

-- Error Pages: in two simple steps, you can select the domain you wish to work with, and then create/edit error pages for that site that viewers will see.
+- Error Pages: In two simple steps, you can select the domain you wish to work with, and then create/edit error pages for that site that viewers will see.

-- Apache Handlers: controls how the Apache web server software manages certain file types and extensions for your site.
+- Apache Handlers: Controls how the Apache web server software manages certain file types and extensions for your site.

-- MIME Types: tell browsers how to handle different file extensions.
+- MIME Types: Tell browsers how to handle different file extensions.

 The Preferences section is new with the new update of cPanel.
 This section can be found at the bottom of your dashboard.
 No need to worry about Contact Information.
 If you need to update your contact information, do so in your Client Area portal or by contacting Reclaim support.

-- Password & Security: allows you to change your cPanel password.
+- Password & Security: Allows you to change your cPanel password.
 (However, there is no real reason to do this since you can enter you cPanel through your client area portal.)